DEGoodman/ceto-redux/content/post/agile-complexity.md

 lastmod = "2020-03-13"
 +++

-# Complexity and the Art of Story Pointing

-This blog assumes readers are familiar with Agile methodology.
+This post assumes readers are familiar with Agile methodology.
 If you are not, [agilenutshell.com](http://www.agilenutshell.com/) has a pretty decent, brief overview.

 ## The Murky Waters of Consensus